itzzfinicalfire/codeon-discord/README.md

 ## Slash command registration
 The bot automatically syncs commands.
 Provide `DISCORD_GUILD_ID` during development for rapid iteration; omit it in production for global sync.

+If the bot appears unresponsive after launching, run `/ptero diagnostics` (ephemeral) to confirm tokens, API keys, intents, and command sync scope are set correctly.

 ## Notes
 - Sensitive tokens are never logged.